IamLaTorya/plant-tracker/README.md

-# 🌿 Home Greenhouse Plant Tracker
+# 🌿 Home Plant Tracker

 A mini-fullstack web application built to catalog, search, and sort houseplants.
 The application features a modular frontend utilizing **Vite + React** and a decoupled backend processing layer built with **Node.js, Express, and MongoDB**.